 We don’t get to choose our in-laws.
 They’re a package deal that comes with our partner.
 In most cases, in-laws are lovable albeit quirky and a little annoying.
 They may dote too hard on the grandkids or be a bit passive aggressive from time to time but...they mean well.
-In some cases, in-laws can be toxic in that they’re inconsistent, disrespectful, and often try to manipulate situations for their own gain.
+In some cases, however, in-laws can be problematic if they’re inconsistent, disrespectful, and often try to manipulate situations for their own gain.
 Their presence raises temperatures and unearths a lot of frustrations, making family gatherings difficult.

 Tatiana Dyachenko, a psychologist and relationship therapist, notes that not all toxic in-laws behave in the same way.
 One may be quietly manipulative, while another may be overdramatic.
 However, she says that there are some unifying traits among them.
 They’re incredibly reactive or overbearing.
 They love to blame others.
 They’re likely controlling.

 “The main reason an in-law behaves like this is because they feel threatened by you,” says Dyachenko.
 “You’ve come into their offspring’s life and might take them away.”

 In order to know whether or not you’re confronting a toxic in-law situation, there are warning signs to know.
 Some behaviors can be less toxic than others, and it’s important to be able to tell the difference.
 It’s also important to realize that these behaviors fall on a spectrum and just because your in-laws may be a bit overzealous in one area doesn’t mean it’s an end-all be-all issue.

 There’s a big difference between a loving and generous but controlling mother-in-law and one who purposely sows seeds of discord, points fingers, and is verbally abusive.
 Only you know the degree.
 In any case, it’s important to know the signs of toxic in-laws and some helpful tips for handling them well.